 - Hot projector lamp.
-If you notice that your projector lamp is hot then you might be experiencing an overheating problem.
+If you notice that your projector lamp is hot then you might be experiencing a problem.
 There are a few possible issues that could be causing this problem such as the lamp being too close to the projector or some loose components.

 - The air exhaust port is hot to touch.
 This happens when the parts inside the projector are unable to cool down.
 Either its fan is not working or the air exhaust port is not efficient enough to keep your projector cool.
-Check that your projector has been charged for a while and you can use it without any issues.
+Check that your projector has been charged for some time and use it without any issues.
 If that is not the case then it might be a good idea to consult a technician.

 If your projector is too hot, shut it down and try to fix it.
 But you have to wait until the machine is completely cool before trying to fix it.
 Move your machine from direct sunlight to a dark room.
 This could be the main reason your fan is overheating.

 Next, open your projector and clean the vital internal components.
 Dust and gunk could be the reason why your machine is not working properly or rather overworking resulting in overheating.